airbytehq/airbyte/docs/integrations/sources/postgres.md

 ## Overview

 The Postgres source supports Full Refresh syncs.
-That is, every time a sync is run, Dataline will copy all rows in the tables and columns you setup for replication into the destination in a new table.
+That is, every time a sync is run, Airbyte will copy all rows in the tables and columns you setup for replication into the destination in a new table.

 This Postgres source is based on the [Singer Postgres Tap](https://github.com/singer-io/tap-postgres).